pivotal/blog/content/post/totp.md

 and HMAC-based One-time Password algorithm (HOTP)"](https://en.wikipedia.org/wiki/Google_Authenticator)

-Smartphone TOTP, a form of Two-factor authentication (2FA), display a 6-digit code derived from a shared secret, updating every thirty seconds.
+Smartphone TOTP, a form of Two-factor authentication (2FA), displays a 6-digit code derived from a shared secret, updating every thirty seconds.

-The shared secret is presented only once to the user, typically in with a [QR (Quick Response) Code](https://en.wikipedia.org/wiki/QR_code) which is scanned in by the authenticator app.
+The shared secret is presented only once to the user, typically with a [QR (Quick Response) Code](https://en.wikipedia.org/wiki/QR_code) which is scanned by the authenticator app.

 By using a simple QR app (not an authenticator app) to read in the shared secret, and storing the shared secret in a secure manner, one can easily recover